Msalmanzafar/Git-practice-for-test/README.md

 1. git commit -m "First commit"
 2. git commit
 ```
+#### Viewing the history:

 + If we write and use this command, it's tell you files are untrack or   modified.
 ```
-- git status
+1. git status
+2. git log
 ```
+#### The staging area:

+ The staging area or index is a virtual place that collects all the
+ files you want to include in the next commit.

+#### Unstaging a file:

++ Be sure to be in a clean state by typing `git status`.
++ Create a new file `touch NewFile.txt`.
++ Using `git status` again, verify that `NewFile.txt` is untracked.
++ Use the `git add NewFile.txt` command and go on.
++ Use the suggested `git reset HEAD <file name>` or `git rm --cached`    command to back the file in the untracked status.